 Note: the above is not the full list of side-effects for these medicines.
 Please see the leaflet that comes with your particular brand for a full list of possible side-effects and cautions.

 What is the usual length of treatment?

 As with all medicines, cough medicines should only be taken for the shortest period of time necessary, and most people only need to use a cough medicine for a few days.
 In general, most coughs do not last more than 2-3 weeks.
-If your cough does last longer than this then you should go and see your doctor.
+If your cough does last longer than this then you should go to see your doctor.

 Who cannot take cough medicines?

 Most people can take a cough medicine.
-The exception is children under the age of six years.
+The exception is children under the age of 6 years.
 These children should only be given cough medicines with no active ingredients - for example, glycerin, honey and lemon.
 If you are taking any other medicines or you are not sure if you should take a cough medicine, check with your pharmacist.